Oracle Autonomous Database Serverless Features Billing

 - 2 TB Storage, with 100 GB of automatic backup storage and 20 GB of long-term backup storage

-If after 5 hours you undelete the terminated instance, in the first hour after the undelete operation the billing includes the additional costs as if the database was never deleted and was running, including:
+If after 5 and 30 minutes you undelete the terminated instance, in the first hour after the undelete operation the billing includes the additional costs as if the database was never deleted and was running, including:

 - 2 TB Storage